Low-temperature cooking: Bacteria

 Bacteria are typically killed at temperatures of around 68 C. Most harmful bacteria live on the surface of pieces of meat which have not been ground or shredded before cooking.
 As a result, for unprocessed steaks or chops of red meat it is usually safe merely to bring the surface temperature of the meat to this temperature and hold it there for a few minutes.
 Meat which has been ground needs to be cooked at a temperature and time sufficient to kill bacteria.
 Poultry such as chicken has a porous texture not visible to the eye, and can harbour pathogens in its interior even if the exterior is heated sufficiently.

 Gravy

 Low-temperature cooking reduces the amount of fat and juices, normally used to make gravy, rendered out of the meat.
 However, when using a plastic bag, little to no evaporation occurs while the meat is cooking, which results in plentiful bag juices.

 Practice

 Sous-vide low-temperature cooking is carried out by vacuum-sealing food in a plastic bag placed in a water bath or combi steamer with precisely controlled temperature for a long time.
 The food may then be browned by heating the surfaces to a much higher temperature of perhaps 200 C, using a roasting pan or a blow torch prior to serving.
 A dishwasher has been used to cook salmon.

 Temperature Table

-Below is the table of minimum temperature for different food.
+Below is the table of minimum core temperature for different food.